pvsundar/bibliography-verification-tool/README.md

 performs fuzzy title matching; retrieves DOIs; and generates detailed verification reports for peer-review workflows.\
 Tested and ready for publication requirements as of November 2025.
 --------------------------------------------------------------------------
+✨ How to Use This Tool (Quick Start for Any Manuscript) 📘 How to Use the Bibliography Verification Tool
+This section explains how to run the tool on any new manuscript.

+1. Prepare your folder
+Create a folder for your manuscript:

+MyManuscript/
+Place the following inside:

+bibliography.docx
+verify_bibliography_production.py

+Requirements for bibliography.docx:
+APA style
+Each reference is its own paragraph
+Must be .docx format

+2. Open a Terminal in that folder
+Navigate to the folder:

+cd "C:\path\to\MyManuscript"

+Confirm you’re in the right directory:

+dir
+You should see:

+bibliography.docx
+verify_bibliography_production.py

+3. Run the tool
+python verify_bibliography_production.py

+The tool automatically:

+extracts titles, years, DOIs
+queries CrossRef and PubMed
+calculates similarity scores
+identifies classics, books, in-press items flags issues needing manual review

+4. Review the output
+The following files will be created in the same folder:

+verification_report.csv
+verification_log.txt
+verification_for_R.csv
+extraction_failures.txt   (only if needed)

+Start with:
+verification_log.txt
+It shows:
+✓ VERIFIED references
+⚠ NEEDS_REVIEW items
+⌛ Ancient texts
+reasons for mismatches

+5. Fix and re-run
+If a reference needs correction:
+Edit it in bibliography.docx
+Save
+Re-run the script
+Outputs overwrite automatically.

+✔️ Summary Workflow
+1. Create folder for manuscript
+2. Put bibliography.docx + script into folder
+3. cd into folder
+4. python verify_bibliography_production.py
+5. Review verification_log.txt
+6. Fix and re-run if needed

+That’s it — fast, transparent, and reproducible for peer review.

 ## 📌 Features